The statistics tell it, and there is no doubt that every day the consumption of online video becomes more and more popular and widespread.

 This point somewhat confirms the one before and indicates a better starting position to make a sale.

-But we can assume that for real estate this would mean at least a higher conversion rate from website visitors to serious buyer or seller leads.
+But we can assume that for real estate, this would mean at least a higher conversion rate from website visitors to serious buyer or seller leads.

 11) I already mentioned this in my article about follow-ups.

-If you use a video in your first emails or touchpoint, it can increase the click-through rate by 96% (source).
+Using video in your first emails or touchpoint, it can increase the click-through rate by 96% (source).

 14) According to 97% of marketers, users gain a better understanding of a product or service by watching videos (source).